hossainsafwan/AndroidFundamentals/DaggerFundamentals/README.md

 Components are a way of stating in dagger, which dependencies should be bundled together and made available to a given instance.
 They povide a way for a class to request dependencies being injected through the `@Inject` annotation.

 In the diagram above AuthComponent and MainComponent are sub-components of AppComponent.

+## Modules
+### What is a Module?

+Modules in Dagger are units which consists of the dependencies and the locations where dependencies need to be injected `@ContributesAndroidInjector` states to Dagger where dependencies need to be injected and `@Provides` annotation tells Dagger what is the dependency.
+Modules are directed to components which control which dependencies need to go where.